 Materials needed: 3/4" Putty Tape and Screws.

-Optional items that may need replacing: Safety Chain, Entrance & Deadbolt Combo Lockset.
+Optional items that may need replacing: Safety Chain and Storm Door Hardware Kit.

-2. Length: With the door closed, standing on the inside of the home measure from the top of the jamb to the floor.
+2. Length: Measure outside of the wood jamb from the top past the threshold to the floor.

 3. To determine if your door is right or left hinged, simply look at the door from the outside to see which side the hinges are on.

 Note: Storm doors are sized by the wood frame casing (jamb) which fits into the storm door frame.
 See Image Below